 It also means that inmates are not automatically entitled to be released at a time of their choosing.
 Approval for release at an earlier time than usually made at the centre is at the General Manager's discretion (as delegated).
-The General Manager may make a determination for any reason deemed relevant.
+The General Manager may make a determination for any reason he/she deems relevant.